Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 > You'll need to use the `StringComparer.OrdinalIgnoreCase` comparer in the FindAll method.

 - Apply the changes to the `PlanesController.cs` file.
+- Click on the `Insert at cursor` to replace the `SearchByName` method with the new one.

 - Also the `Extra spaces` test will fail.
 This is because the `SearchByName` is not trimming the search term.
 Let's fix this.